 Sewer Discharge: Free draining blood and blood products are disposed of down the sink into the sanitary sewer and the drain flushed with water.

 Off-Site Incineration: All biological waste not discharged to the sewer are collected for shipment to an off-site incinerator licensed for the thermal destruction of medical and biological waste.
 In addition to waste defined as medical and biological waste by the Department of Public Health, all other animal carcasses and organs are sent for off-site incineration.

 E. Shipment Of Waste Off-Site

 A contractor transports wastes to a licensed off-site incinerator.
 All waste is packaged in two 3-mil bags and a box or drum provided by the contractor.
 The outer containers are labeled with the international biohazard symbol and identify Mount Holyoke College as the generator.

 All waste shipments are accompanied by a manifest supplied by the contractor.
-The Environmental Health and Safety Office maintain all records.
+The Environmental Health Safety and Sustainability Office maintain all records including the shipment logbook.
 If a copy of the manifest signed by the incinerator facility is not received within 30 days of shipment DPH is notified.
 Manifest records are kept for a minimum of three years.